The KYC AML Policy, Documents, Process – Guide and Overview for 2019-2020

 EDD Process (Enhanced Due Diligence)

-When performing EDD, follow the below industry best practices and new regulatory requirements.
+When performing EDD, follow the below industry best practices and any new regulatory requirements.

-When conducting EDD on high risk entities, you will need to identify all beneficial owners of each legal entity customer at the time of account opening unless an exclusion or an OFAC exemption applies to the customer or account.
+When conducting EDD on high-risk entities according to KYC AML policy, you will need to identify all beneficial owners of each legal entity customer at the time of account opening unless an exclusion or an OFAC exemption applies to the customer or account.